 50 plants were studied and rated.
 Please note that the botanical names were taken directly from the book.

-Some of these names have actually changed, but I kept the names that were published in the fascinating book How to Grow Fresh Air by Dr. B. C. Wolverton.
+Some of these names have actually changed, but I kept the names that were published in the fascinating book, that you can purchase on Amazon, How to Grow Fresh Air by Dr. B. C. Wolverton.

 I’ve read the book cover to cover and is fascinating!
-If you’d like to get your own copy, you can click below:
+Brings a whole new perspective to growing plants.

 Some of the plants described below are popular houseplants.
 Others are just seasonal plants that are just temporary “houseplants.”